AB-1010/DnD/README.md

 ___
 ### _Changelog_
 * Sorcerers: You have an additional number of sorcery points equal to your proficiency bonus.
+* _you know what? fuck it, we are going on an epic saga involving god-like characters this time._
 ___
 _**Ingemino**_ is a moderately sized walled city attached to large body of water.
 You, _the Player Character_, were born and have lived your entire life in/around this city.
 Make your backstory whatever you like as long as it complies with the world.
 Speaking of which, The world around _Ingemino_ is almost completely unexplored apart due to the immense risk of, well, death when going out exploring for any purpose.